codepolitanlab/pusakacms/README.md

 - Based on CodeIgniter
 - HMVC ready
 - Intuitive and simple admin panel
-- Export to static HTML
+- Export to static HTML (in v1.0.0 stable version)

 ## Version